fluxusfrequency/blog/how-to-write-a-technical-blog-post-part-1.md

 ## Get Psyched Up

-Setting out to write a blog post can be overwhelming.
+Figuring out how to write a technical blog post can be overwhelming if you're not used to it.
 Many people find it hard to choose a topic.
 I think a lot of this comes down to feeling like you don't know enough about anything to write about it.
 But if you think that you have to be an expert before you start writing, think again.
 I don't know how many times I've heard people say: "I would write about _(insert technology)_ if I knew a little bit more about it".
 It's common to feel uncomfortable with the idea of publishing a piece telling the world "how you should do _X_".
 But fret not.
 This is just a little bit of [imposter syndrome](http://startupbros.com/21-ways-overcome-impostor-syndrome/).

 ```
 If you want to learn something, read about it.
 If you want to understand something, write about it.
 If you want to master something, teach it.